DavidBjerreBjoerklund/RhinoToSlicer/Readme.md

    ```
    python3 install.py
    ```
-   When launched without arguments the installer opens a graphical helper that detects your Rhino user folders, lets you pick an install mode (copy or symlink), and stores the PrusaSlicer location.
-Close the window or run the script with `--no-gui` to fall back to the command-line workflow.

-   In command-line mode the script locates the newest Rhino *Python plug-ins* directory automatically (e.g. `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\` `PythonPlugIns` on Windows or `~/Library/Application Support/McNeel/ Rhinoceros/8.0/Plug-ins/PythonPlugIns` on macOS), copies the packaged plug-in there, and prompts for the PrusaSlicer executable.
+   The script locates the newest Rhino *Python plug-ins* directory automatically (e.g. `%AppData%\McNeel\Rhinoceros\8.0\Plug-ins\PythonPlugIns` on Windows or `~/Library/Application Support/McNeel/Rhinoceros/8.0/Plug-ins/PythonPlugIns` on macOS), copies the packaged plug-in there, and prompts for the PrusaSlicer executable.
 The chosen path is stored inside the plug-in's `dev` folder so future runs know where to launch the slicer from.
 Pass `--prusa-path /absolute/path` if you prefer a non-interactive setup or `--no-prusa-config` to skip the prompt entirely.
 Use `--mode link` if you prefer a symlink for easier updates.
 2. Start Rhino, open **Tools → Options → Plug-ins**, and ensure the *RhinoToSlicer* plug-in is enabled.
 You can now trigger the helper by typing the `Slice` command, binding it to a toolbar button, or calling it from